Leah1977/Fishy_pair/README.md

 3. Install the extension for Gitpod.
 4. Log into your gitpod account.
 5. Navigate to the Project GitHub repository.
-6. Under the Repository LSH_Electricians_MS1, click download.
+6. Under the Repository Fishy_pair, click download.
 7. This will trigger a new gitpod workspace that you can work on.

 ## Acknowledgements

-Much thanks to my mentor Nishant Kumar for giving great support and encouragement throughout my first Milestone Project.
+Much thanks to my mentor Nishant Kumar for giving great support and encouragement throughout my second Milestone Project.

 Much thanks to Code Institute Tutors for pointing me in the right direction when I was going off course.